amicoleo/amicoleo.github.io/README.md

 TODO
 ============
++ Blank href on links (so that they look touchable) and a link wveruwhere

++ On touch previous project/next project keeps underline

 + On mobile document is bigger then viewport
 	+ Media query on bg logo size

-+ On touch previous project/next project keeps underline
 + Gif images compression wrong

 + Add my name in basic menu
 + About page
 + Contact page
-+ Blank href on links (so that they look touchable)

 Tim questions
 --------